CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-2.md

     }
 {% endhighlight %}

 All of these techniques can be used for createVis with minor modifications.
 One difference is the procedure for accessing layers.
 Since `layers[1]` contains all the sublayers, one can access them by calling `getSubLayer(i)`, where `i` is the sublayer order, starting from `0` up to `layers[1].getSubLayerCount() - 1`.
-They can be conveniently stored in an array as we did above with createLayer, or they can be accessed by calling `layers[0].getSubLayer(n)`.
+They can be conveniently stored in an array as we did above with createLayer, or they can be accessed by calling `layers[1].getSubLayer(n)`.
+Another modification is the replacement of the `layerSource` object with a viz.json.

 **Tip:** If you want to access sublayers outside of `.done`, make sure that you declare an array outside of the scope of the createLayer statement as we did above.